wtre/iBMSC/README.md

 * Added ability to copy and paste measure lengths over multiple measures.
 * Added ability to duplicate #WAV's.
 * Added technical error check (Jack notes, impossible chords for PMS, and impossible scratches for DP).
 Not a toggle because running it live will severely reduce performance.
 Accessible via the Options tab or via Ctrl+Alt+E.
+* Added better support for all audio files (supported by CSCore + ogg).

 ## Keyboard shortcuts
 * Changed keybinding to allow note placement between D1 and D8: